 A Family’s Trauma: Two Brothers Face Back-to-Back Cancer Battles

 “I'll never forget,” Samantha says.
-She starts in on a recollection about the day she dropped off Dane, the youngest of their four sons, at school and wound up knotted in traffic because a man standing on an overpass, distressed, appeared that he might jump.
+She starts in on a recollection about the day she dropped off Dane, the youngest of her four sons, at school and wound up knotted in traffic because a man standing on an overpass, distressed, appeared that he might jump.

 She had a notion to get out of the car and try to talk the man down.
 What had brought him to this point?
 Perhaps when he heard her story, his own might seem easier to bear.

 She phoned her husband, Ryan.
 “I said, ‘Maybe I should go talk to him.
 Let me explain what's bad.
 Let me explain.’”

 She let the thought go, but it was genuine.
 After having two of her kids diagnosed with cancer one after the next—meaning one finished treatment for leukemia, and then 10 months later the other was found to have a large tumor in his chest—Samantha had revised her view of what’s bad and what’s manageable, the latter being everything short of cancer.
 Staring down consecutive cancer traumas, she found that even her idea of manageable had widened.
 In hindsight, Dane’s was manageable.

 It began as a fever that would subside in the morning and reappear each evening.
 “He was the life of the party, running around the halls, and at 3 o’clock, he'd get his fever and then he would be like Cinderella, back home from the ball.”

 After two weeks of it, Samantha brought Dane, then 4, to Children’s Hospital Los Angeles in January 2015.
 He was admitted with fever of unknown origin, with subsequent tests showing no indication of anything worse.